missyjcat/calendar-app/README.md

 USAGE:

-You should be able to clone this repo and open index.html locally in your browser.
+You can visit http://www.jessicachanstudios.com/calendarapp to see a live demo.
+You should also be able to clone this repo and open index.html locally in your browser.
 Using `layOutDay()` in the console, you should be able to pass in an array of event objects with `start` and `end` keys that contain numeric values that equal the number of minutes from the start of the calendar (in this case, 9:30am).

 eg: `layOutDay([{start: 30, end: 90}]);`